tim-minter/watson-assistant-utilisation-control/README.md

 * You want to sell your service and need to be able to control costs or sell tiered capacity eg £100 for 50 users, £200 for 200 users etc.

 ## Solution
-Luckily, although there is no built-in way to limit consumption, there is a way to stop billable calls to the Watson Assistant service after a threshold is reached.
+There is no built-in way to limit consumption yet, but luckily, there is a way to stop billable calls to the Watson Assistant service after a threshold is reached via one of the webhook options available and the fact that a call to Watson Assistant has to be "meaningful" to be billable.
+Meaningful is defined as follows:

+*"A meaningful interaction happens when an end-user sends a message to your assistant and receives a response.
+Welcome messages at the beginning of a new conversation are not charged."

 Watson Assistant allows webhook calls in three ways.

 1. The PRE webhook is called before Watson Assistant processes any input
 2. The POST webhook is called after Watson Assistant processes any input and before the result is sent back
 3. A webhook that can be called from within any dialogue

+Logically we can see here that if we call the right webhook in the right way on the "Welcome" node and either allow or dont allow that communication through, then we can control access (and therefore cost).

 ## High Level Steps